 Last, but not least, we have started a Xmas raffle with great prices from our supporters MEGAZOO Austria and Tropic Marin.
 All contributions will be used for financing our Dory Campaign.

 MEGAZOO Austria: the biggest retailer in Austria is fully supportive of SAIA’s Dory Campaign and has decided to delist P. hepatus.
 Other surgeonfish of maximum body size requiring a minimum of 5000 Liters tank volume per Austrian animal welfare law and similar unsuitable species to follow.
 Future emphasis of livestock sourcing will lie on those specimens available from breeding and culture.

 A scientific view on Dory: Dr. Ike Olivotto, professor at the University of Ancona, Italy, with research focus on marine ornamental breeding, has provided a comprehensive article on biology, breeding as well as health issues in Paracanthurus hepatus.
 While quite some knowledge exists about Dory in the aquarium and its ‘famous’ health issues, we still have little knowledge about its propagation in captivity, but also population status in the wild, especially in the main source countries of the marine aquarium trade, Indonesia and the Philippines.
 As Dr. Olivotto summarises: it should make any specimen especially precious to us.
 Read more here.

-New SAIA Movie starts: The campaign, mentioned above, kicks off with SAIA’s film Searching for “Letter 6”, documenting the laborious process of tracking down tropical fish and the long journey the animals make from the reef to the aquarium.
+All Eyes on Dory!: The Dory campaign kicks off with SAIA’s film Searching for “Letter 6”, documenting the laborious process of tracking down tropical fish and the long journey the animals make from the reef to the aquarium.
 It is our longest and most comprehensive work to portray the aquarium trade from A to Z, focusing on palette surgeonfish as an example.
-If you wanna know where Dory origins from and how it comes to your tank have a look here.
+If you wanna know where Dory origins from and how it comes to your tank have a look here..